Siyer2/clumsy-bird/README.md

   - Added an 8 bit soundtrack , a remix of the popular nya nya nya track.
   - Added a rainbow trail to the nyan cat.

-How it adapts to the theme ?
+How it adapts to the theme "The Game has changed"?

 For starters I have completely changed the art/theme of the game.
 I've added a nyan cat instead of the flappy bird with the rainbow trail and the irritating soundrack.